Abyza/onlinechat/README.md

 # onlinechat

-This GitHub static hosting attempt was aimed at testing WebSocket Secure (WSS) functionality, but encountered errors.
+This GitHub static hosting was successful